 - making the most of your customer personas

-If you are ready to dive right in and get your own copy of the persona template, here you go:
+Dive right in and get your own copy of the persona template:

 What is a customer persona?